Environmental Initiative, Environmental Studies & Environmental Policy

 Attribute/Distribution: HU, SS

 Experiential learning opportunities supervised by ES faculty including real-world experience with environmental organizations or governmental agencies, field work or research experience, all related to environmental studies.
 Students should collaborate with the supervising ES faculty member to develop a work plan that describes the activities included in the internship, the expected outcomes and the number of credits requested.
-Permission of program director is required.
+Instructor permission required.

 Repeat Status: Course may be repeated.